ONSdigital/Statistical-Method-Specifications/editing_and_imputation/imputation/ratio_of_means.md

 the backward link will be used.
 The predictive period for the type of imputation being performed must be the same as that for the link being used.

+##### Forward imputation from response

+In this type of imputation, only predictive records which are either responses or forward imputes from responses can be used.
+Records imputed using this imputation will be marked `FIR`.

+##### Forward imputation from construction

+In this type of imputation, only predictive records which are imputes from construction can be used.
+Records imputed using this imputation will be marked `FIC`.

+##### Forward imputation from average imputation

+In this type of imputation, only predictive records which are imputes from average imputation can be used.
+Records imputed using this imputation will be marked with `FI` with the applicable average imputation marker appended with no separator.

+##### Backward imputation

+In this type of imputation, only predictive records which are responses can be used.
+Records imputed using this imputation will be marked `BI`.

+Backward imputation from construction must not occur.

 #### Construction

 In scenarios where neither forward or backward imputation can be performed